swiftbar/SwiftBar/README.md

 **Important**:
 * hidden folders are ignored
-* nested folders are traversed by SwiftBar
+* nested folders are traversed by SwiftBar, including symlinks

 ### Plugin Naming